 Step 5.
 Cook The Potato Dumplings

 Add 1/8 teaspoon of salt to a big pot of water.
 Put the salted water on the stove and bring it to a boil.
-When the water starts boiling, drop the dumpling dough by spoonfuls into the boiling water.
+When the water starts boiling, drop the uncooked dumplings by a spoonful into the boiling water.
+Be sure not to make the spoonful too big.
+While the shape of the dumplings doesn’t matter, if they are too big, they won’t cook evenly.
 Cook for about 15 minutes.
-Then turn the burner off.
+Make sure, while using a wooden spoon, to mix the potato dough while it is boiling in the water.
+If you don’t mix them every now and then, they may start to stick together.
+After cooking for 15 minutes, turn the burner off.

 Step 6.
 Drain and Rinse in Cold Water

 Use a slotted spoon – a spoon with holes in it – and remove the potato dumplings from the hot water, then put them into a colander in the sink.
 Run cold water over them.
 This step is a must-do step.
 The cold water will rinse off the starchy build-up formed around the potato dumplings.

 Rinse the pot you were cooking the potato dumplings in and then put the cooked potato dumplings back into the same pot.
 You should have about 1-2 inch pieces of potato dumplings.
 Set them aside for now.